twnanda/twnanda/content/articles/a-path-to-freedom/what-the-Buddha-taught/what-the-Buddha-taught-supplement-to-the-note%en.rst

 :category: A Path to Freedom
 :summary: Supplement to the note of "What the Buddha Taught"

-- Chapter_I_ : The Buddhist Attitude of Mind
+- `Chapter I: The Buddhist Attitude of Mind`_
-- Chapter_II_ : The First Noble Truth: Dukkha
+- `Chapter II: The First Noble Truth: Dukkha`_
-- Chapter_III_ : The Second Noble Truth: Samudaya: The Arising of Dukkha
+- `Chapter III: The Second Noble Truth: Samudaya: 'The Arising of Dukkha'`_
-- Chapter_IV_ : The Third Noble Truth: Nirodha: The Cessation of Dukkha
+- `Chapter IV: The Third Noble Truth: Nirodha: 'The Cessation of Dukkha'`_
-- Chapter_V_ : The Fourth Noble Truth: Magga: The Path
+- `Chapter V: The Fourth Noble Truth: Magga: 'The Path'`_
-- Chapter_VI_ : The Doctrine of No-Soul: Anatta
+- `Chapter VI: The Doctrine of No-Soul: Anatta`_
-- Chapter_VII_ : Meditation or Mental Culture: Bhavana
+- `Chapter VII: 'Meditation' or Mental Culture: Bhavana`_
-- Chapter_VIII_ : What the Buddha Taught and the World Today
+- `Chapter VIII: What the Buddha Taught and the World Today`_

-.. _Chapter_I:
+.. _`Chapter I: The Buddhist Attitude of Mind`:

 Chapter I: The Buddhist Attitude of Mind
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~